michhar/Car-Model-Recognition/README.md

 ### Preprocess the dataset

+---

+**Update**:  `collate_image.py` is a script to take all years of a make/model and collate the images into one make/model folder (basically removing the year separation).
+It operates on the VMMRdb dataset, http://vmmrdb.cecsresearch.org/, that is suggested for use with this project.

+**Update**:  Padding images can help the CNN converge faster by allowing more evenly spread-out convolutions.
+The main code of this repo for training does _not_ pad the images before training.
+To pad an entire dataset and create a new folder with those padded images run the `padding.py` script. (see `padding.py --help`)

+**Update**:  Augmenting (doubling or even tripling) a dataset is very beneficial especially when concerned about overfitting a large network architecture.
+A dataset can be augmented with added images (taking advantage of the `imgaug` library) by performing transformations like flipping left/right, affine transformations, center cropping, lightening, adusting contrast, hue and saturation, etc.  To perform some useful augmentations, use `augment.py` (see `augment.py --help`).

+**Update**:  Transfer learning can allow information from a pre-trained network to contribute information (e.g. what are edges, corners, gross shapes) to a training regimen.
+A transfer learning approach, similar in usage to the "from scratch" training of `main.py`, can be taken by using `main_transfer.py`.

+---

 You have to generate the CSV files and calculate the mean and standard deviation to apply a normalization, just use the -p parameter to process your dataset so type:

 ```